Gardens and Paddocks

 The Tredown barns development is highly unusual in that each barn has vast amounts of outdoor space with gardens and paddocks and lots of parking including garaging with workshops above.
 This is rare when it comes to barn conversions which often only have a front or back garden and no garaging at all, let alone any workshop space.
 In addition many new developments do not permit campervans or caravans whilst here at Tredown there are out of the way spaces, allocated for them.

-The front gardens that face the drive and the original Tredown farmhouse opposite, will have the neighbouring boundary bordered by low picket fencing.
-There will be lawned areas and plantings of small shrubs and trees.
+The front gardens that face the drive and the original Tredown farmhouse opposite, will be laid to grass and have the neighbouring boundary bordered by low picket fencing.
 Paved footpaths will lead from the parking areas to the front doors where there will be a brick edged wide slate step.

 The back gardens are large and spacious.